Paul Otlet: Early life and career

 In 1891, Otlet met Henri La Fontaine, a fellow lawyer with shared interests in bibliography and international relations, and the two became good friends.
 They were commissioned in 1892 by Belgium's Societé des Sciences sociales et politiques (Society of social and political sciences) to create bibliographies for various of the social sciences; they spent three years doing this.
-In 1895, they discovered the Dewey Decimal Classification, a library classification system that had been invented in 1876.
-They decided to try to expand this system to cover the classification of facts that Otlet had previously imagined.
-They wrote to the system's creator, Melvil Dewey, asking for permission to modify his system in this way; he agreed, so long as their system was not translated into English.
+In 1895, they came across the Dewey Decimal Classification, a library classification system that had been invented in 1876 by Melvil Dewey.
+They decided to try to expand this system to cover the classification of facts that Otlet had previously developed.
+They wrote to the system's creator, asking for permission to modify his system in a way closer to Otlet's system; he agreed, so long as their system was not translated into English.
 They began work on this expansion soon afterwards and thus created the Universal Decimal Classification.

 During this time, Otlet and his wife then had two sons, Marcel and Jean, in quick succession.

-Otlet founded the Institut International de Bibliographie (IIB) in 1895, later renamed as (in English) the International Federation for Information and Documentation (FID).
+Otlet founded the Institut International de Bibliographie (IIB) in 1895 with La Fontaine after organizing the First International Conference on Bibliography together. later renamed as (in English) the International Federation for Information and Documentation (FID).
+The FID was later renamed after Otlet’s death to The International Federation for Information and Documentation (Fédération Internationale d'Information et de Documentation, FID) in 1988, before eventually closing in 2002.

 In 1894, he had Art Nouveau architect Octave van Rysselberghe build his mansion in Brussels, the so-called Hotel Otlet.